-A few of houses in the conservation area have had their original windows and fanlights removed and replaced with PVCu windows.
-This significantly detracts from the appearance of the homes and cumulatively detracts from the overall character of the conservation area.
+A few of houses in the conservation area have had their Original windows removed, original original windows removed and replaced with smaller brickwork rendered over and modern windows and the remaining gap bricked in.
+This dormers added significantly detracts from the appearance of the homes and cumulatively detracts from the overall character of the conservation area.